A Guide to

 DLP 3D printing uses a digital light projector to project an entire layer of the object onto the surface of a vat, solidifying the liquid photopolymer resin according to the shape of the object.
 As each layer is cured, the build platform gradually moves upward, distancing the solidified layers from the resin vat.

 On the other hand, SLA 3D printing employs a laser beam that moves across the surface of a vat filled with liquid photopolymer resin.
+For even finer precision and detailed microstructures, microstereolithography (MSL) offers enhanced capabilities.

 The laser selectively cures specific points in the liquid resin, causing it to solidify at those points.
 As each layer is scanned and cured, the build platform also gradually moves upward to create the object layer by layer.